 Do your kids love snow as much as mine do?
-The squeals that come from the window when my kids see even just a few flakes falling always makes me smile.
-Choosing snowballs as a theme for activities is an easy choice in our house, one that is always a winner.
-Kids who love snow will especially love this Free Snowball Alphabet Sorting Activity.
+The squeals that come from the window when they see even just a few flakes falling always makes me smile.
+Choosing snowballs as a theme for preschool alphabet activities is an easy choice in our house, one that is always a winner.
+Kids who love snow will especially love this FREE snow themed alphabet activity.

 Materials Needed for the